willvieira/ms_STM-managed/manuscript/manuscript.md

 #### Thinning of boreal trees in mixedwood stands

 In the natural model, the transition from a mixed state M to either a pure state (B or T) is driven by the instability of the state M ($\theta$), and the competitive ratio between temperate and boreal species ($\theta_T$).
-It means that the higher the instability ($\theta$), the higher the probability of competitive exclusion, and the winner is given the competitive ratio beteween temperate and boreal species ($\theta_T$).
+It means that the higher the instability ($\theta$), the higher the probability of competitive exclusion, and the winner is given the competitive ratio between temperate and boreal species ($\theta_T$).
 Thinning of boreal species in M stands is modelled as an increase of the probability of M stands to become state T in two different ways ($s_1$ and $s_2$).
 First, thinning of boreal species can be translated into an increase in the instability of M stands: